 Joe and Robby certainly look like brothers, but there are still some distinct differences in their looks.
 Joe has dark, black hair while Robby’s is more of a lighter brown.

-Joe is around 5’8.
-Robby is around 5’10.
+Both Joe and Robby have an average height.
 Robby is especially skinny and has been since I’ve known him.
 He probably doesn’t weigh more than 135 pounds.

 They both have intense stares that seem to lighten up when they find something comical or interesting.